catamphetamine/anychan/README.md

 [Live Demo](https://catamphetamine.github.io/chanchan/)

-No longer in development.

-Status:
+This is a demo showcase project and it has only a minimal set of features:

-  * Basic browsing.
+  * Browsing.
   * No posting.
-  * No new post notifications.
+  * No new replies notifications.

 ## Screenshots

+(may become outdated)

 #### Board browsing